 The Search Giant told that Project Treble will come to all devices running on Android Q, no matter the manufacture is.
 However, full details about Project Treble will be revealed in coming days.

 The final-cum-sixth Beta of Android Q comes with a new feature to enhance Gesture navigation experience.
 After enabling Gesture navigation in Settings menu, user can tap on the gear icon besides it to adjust the back sensitivity.
 By the sensitivity slider user can customize the back gesture.
 High sensitivity conflicts with any gestures along the edge of the screen.

 Google introduced the Battery saver feature for stock android with the Lollipop updated and refined it further in Marshmallos and subsequent updates.
 The feature is very much useful to squeeze out extra hours from battery without affecting foreground performance much.
 In Android Q, users can customize the Android’s battery saver settings.

 Previously, the option is there only to turn-on the saver when tue device charge dips below a particular level.
 But in Android Q, new option facilitates to turn-off the battery saver automatically when the device charge is above 90 percent.
 So the battery is cycled properly and that improves battery life.
 Users can use Schedule battery saver option to turn-on automatically based on typical charge frequency and usage or at at particular level.
 In upcoming releases, more refinements to the battery saver feature might come.

-Other features in stock Android Q Beta 3 release are parental controls in Digital well being, Vibration intensity setting, Native support for the AV1 video codec, official native support for 5G.
+Other features in stock Android Q Beta 3 release are parental controls in Digital well being, Vibration intensity setting, Native support for the AV1 video codec.
 The new features came with the Beta 6 include new fast rotation button, Back sensitivity, Improved Google Camera, new Emergency button, hidden Gesture navigation bar on the home screen.
-As we are still digging inside the Beta, we will update this post with more details soon.

 Update on 4/9/2019 :